sahilparikh98/sahil-site/src/posts/aug-07-a-review-of-my-mesh-wifi-system-but-written-like-a-pitchfork-review.md

-## a review of my mesh wifi system but written like a pitchfork review?
-2 min  humor/tech
+## a review of my mesh wifi system but written like a pitchfork review  2 min  humor/tech
 ---

 > ### The tp-link deco s4 mesh wifi system breaks ground with its unadorned simplicity and artistic prowess, and leaves in its wake a profound mechanical discovery.